Queen of the Black Coast: Adaptations

 The story was adapted and expanded by Roy Thomas and John Buscema in Marvel's Conan the Barbarian issues #58 (1975) and #100 (1979), with the issues in between filling the gap between Conan's joining Bêlit's crew up until her death.

 Petri Hiltunen made his own graphic novel adaptation in 1991.
 It has only been published in Finland.

 A role-playing game adaptation for GURPS named Conan and the Queen of the Black Coast was published by Steve Jackson Games in 1989.

 The concept of the woman who dies, but returns to help Conan in battle, was used in the 1982 movie Conan the Barbarian.

 The Dark Horse Comics series Conan the Barbarian (2012-2014) by writer Brian Wood uses Queen of the Black Coast as the basis.
 Issues #1-3 drawn by Becky Cloonan depict Conan's meeting with Bêlit, and her death is told in the final four issues drawn by Riccardo Burchielli.
 Just as Marvel before, this version expands the story, including a story arc in which Conan takes Belit to his native Cimmeria.
 The series lasted 25 issues.

 Jean-David Morvan and Pierre Alary adapted the story into a graphic novel published as part of Glénat's Conan le Cimmérien in Europe and Ablaze's The Cimmerian in the USA.

 The story is the basis for a song of the same name by the American heavy metal band Manilla Road off their second album Metal.

+Genndy Tartakovsky is set to adapt the story into an animated series at Cartoon Network Studios to stream on Amazon Prime Video.